 In less than a minute, you can take your next step by becoming an AFOA member.
 Click the Join Now button below to purchase your membership immediately.

-If you wish to print the application and return the form to AFOA with payment (Check, Money Order, CC info), Click Here.
+If you wish to print the membership application and return the form to AFOA with payment (Check or Money Order), Click Here.

 When: April 24-25, 2026